Looking at commercial property for rent? We've got you covered with this practical advice.

 - What type of commercial property is best?

-You will need to decide which type of commercial property will best suit your business needs.
-Think about your business strategy: how much, and what type of space will you need?
+There are lots of questions to ask when considering commercial property for rent.
+For example, how much, and what type of space will you need?
 Will this change in the near-future?
-After all, your business will be more profitable and easier to run if you rent the right commercial property.
+After all, your business will be more profitable and easier to run if you pick the right commercial property for rent.

 You should consider the number of employees on site, the processes used and any machinery needed.
 If you anticipate the business growing, will you need further space to expand into or will you relocate to another premises further down the line?

-You may find, for example, that an open plan layout or hot desking will save your business space.
+You may find, for example, that an open-plan layout or hot desking will save you business space.

 It is advisable to double check that any commercial property you are considering renting has the planning permission for the business you will do while in occupation.